Dreamers Face High Risks If Arrested While Protesting

 • If you are not a U.S. citizen, you do not have a “right” to stay in the United States.
 Even if you have a green card, your right to remain in the U.S. is conditioned upon various things, most importantly, criminal convictions.

-• If you are arrested, charged, and convicted of a crime arising out of your presence or participation in a protest, the conviction may lead to immigration consequences.
+• If you are arrested, charged, and convicted of a crime arising out of your soma with no prescription presence or participation in a protest, the conviction may lead to immigration consequences.
 It is very important that you do not accept any plea agreements until you or your criminal defense attorney has consulted with an immigration attorney.

 What To Do If You Are A Non-Citizen Who Is Arrested While Protesting

 If you are arrested, ask to speak to your lawyer.
 You have the right to remain silent and do not have to explain your immigration or citizenship status to the police, immigration agents, or any other officials. or agents: anything you tell an officer can later be used against you in immigration court.
 NLG advised that you carry the card of an immigration attorney with you when you go to a protest and that your write their phone number on your arm in case you get arrested and your things are taken away.